-Here are the five most popular universal and digital art-oriented NFT marketplaces currently available:
+Here are some popular universal and digital art-oriented NFT marketplaces currently available:

 - OpenSea: This is one of the most established universal NFT marketplaces.
 You can find non-fungible tokens representing ownership of a wide variety of things, including artwork, sports collectibles, virtual worlds, trading cards and domain names.

 - SuperRare: Another marketplace focused on digital art is SuperRare, which works with a select handful of leading concept artists and only allows one-of-one NFTs.

 For niche digital items like virtual world avatars or digital fantasy football cards, while there is an ever-increasing number of platforms emerging in this corner of the market, there are five main platforms where a majority of NFT sales are made:

 - NBA Top Shot: An NFT marketplace built on Flow where people buy and sell digital collectible cards featuring videos of memorable NBA “moments.”

 - Sorare: Here you can buy virtual cards representing football players and use them for Sorare, which is a global fantasy football game.